freeverseio/laos-btc/funding/BRC721-proposal_16.md

 **Current Status**

 The technical implementation of BRC-721 has been started by the LAOS team and is currently at 70% completion.
-We have prepared several videos, documents, and AI-assistants to demonstrate the current status of development:
+We have prepared videos, documents, and AI-assistants to demonstrate the current status of development:

 - [Introduction to BRC-721 video]()
 - [Current technical implementation video]()